justinsola/justinsola.github.io/index.markdown

 I research gun ownership and how the criminal justice system interacts with inequality.
 I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-delivered surveys), semi-structured interviews, participant observation, and topic modeling.
 I teach research methods and how to critically analyze crime policy (<b><a href="./files/Fall_2022_C126_Syllabus.pdf">syllabus</a></b>).

 My active projects include:
-1. Reconsidering causal theories of neoliberalism - <b><a href="https://drive.google.com/file/d/1VUUzjg-Syp3qNQ07UzEjAm9m82WqUu-T/view?usp=sharing">SSSP conference paper here</a></b>
+1. Reconsidering causal theories of neoliberalism - <b><a href="https://drive.google.com/file/d/1VUUzjg-Syp3qNQ07UzEjAm9m82WqUu-T/view?usp=sharing">SSSP conference paper here</a></b> _This paper received the 2023 Society for the Study of Social Problems Theory Division Student Paper Award_
 2. Evaluating the [Shadow Costs](https://www.shadowcosts.com/) of treatment programs
 3. Investigating how socioeconomic hardship affects desire for guns
 4. Assessing how gun ownership affects neighborhood socialization

 ## Recent publications
 - <a href="https://doi.org/10.1007/s11292-023-09571-z">**Sola, Justin L.** and Charis E. Kubrin.</a> 2023.
-"Making the Call: How Does Perceived Race Affect Desire to Call the Police?" *Experimental Criminology* (Online First).
+"Making the Call: How Does Perceived Race Affect Desire to Call the Police?" *Experimental Criminology* (Online First). _This paper received the 2023 American Society for Criminology Experimental Division Student Paper Award_

 - <a href="https://doi.org/10.1177/00027162221099291">Sykes, B., …. & **Sola, J**.</a> 2022.
 “Barred: Labor Market Dynamics and Human Capital Development Among People on Probation and Parole.” *Annals of the American Academy of Political and Social Science* (Volume 701 Issue 1: 28-45).